ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

    - `--ntasks-per-node=<processes per node>` the number of parallel processes (e.g. MPI ranks) per node.
-   - `--cpus-per-task=1` if you are using parallel processes only with no threading then you should set the number of CPUs (cores) per parallel process to 1. **Important:** if you are using threading (e.g. with OpenMP) then you will need to change this option as described below.
+   - `--cpus-per-task=1` if you are using parallel processes only with no threading and you want to use all 128 cores on the node then you should set the number of CPUs (cores) per parallel process to 1.
+     **Important:** if you are using threading (e.g. with OpenMP) or you want to use less than 128 cores per node (e.g. to access more memory or memory bandwidth per core) then you will need to change this option as described below.
    - `--cpu-freq=<freq. in kHz>` set the CPU frequency for the compute nodes.
 Valid values are `2250000` (2.25 GHz), `2000000` (2.0 GHz), `1500000` (1.5 GHz).
 For more information on CPU frequency settings and energy use see the [Energy use](energy.md) section.

-For parallel jobs that use threading (e.g. OpenMP), you will also need to change the `--cpus-per-task` option.
+For parallel jobs that use threading (e.g. OpenMP) or when you want to use less than 128 cores per node (e.g. to access more memory or memory bandwidth per core), you will also need to change the `--cpus-per-task` option.

+For jobs using threading:
    - `--cpus-per-task=<threads per task>` the number of threads per parallel process (e.g. number of OpenMP threads per MPI task for hybrid MPI/OpenMP jobs). **Important:** you must also set the `OMP_NUM_THREADS` environment variable if using OpenMP in your job.

+For jobs using less than 128 cores per node:
+   - `--cpus-per-task=<stride between placement of processes>` the stride between the parallel processes.
+For example, if oyu want to double the memory and memory bandwidth per process on an ARCHER2 compute node you would want to place 64 processes per node and leave an empty core between each process you would set `--cpus-per-task=2` and `--ntasks-per-node=64`.

-!!! note
+!!! important
-    For parallel jobs, ARCHER2 operates in a *node exclusive* way.
-This means that you are assigned resources in the units of full compute nodes for your jobs (*i.e.* 128 cores) and that no other user can share those compute nodes with you.
-Hence, the minimum amount of resource you can request for a parallel job is 1 node (or 128 cores).
+    You must also add `export SRUN_CPUS_PER_TASK=$SLURM_CPUS_PER_TASK` to your job submission script to pass the `--cpus-per-task` setting from the job script to the `srun` command.
+(Alternatively, you could use the `--cpus-per-task` option in the srun command itself.)
+If you do not do this then the placement of processes/threads will be incorrect and you will likely see poor performance of your application.

 ### Options for jobs on the data analysis nodes